 The low FODMAP diet relieves symptoms of IBS at home, according to several studies.
-(14, 15) This diet eliminates foods contain compounds known as FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) that are poorly absorbed in the gut.
-The problematic foods include:
+This diet eliminates foods containing compounds known as FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) that are poorly absorbed in the gut.
+Foods that include FODMAPs include:

-- Vegetables: such as onions, garlic, broccoli, cabbage, mushrooms.
+- Vegetables such as onions, garlic, broccoli, cabbage, and mushrooms

-- Sweeteners: honey, sorbitol, high fructose corn syrup
+- Sweeteners such as honey, sorbitol, and high fructose corn syrup

-- Fruits, such as peaches, apples, pears, apricots, cherries, blackberries
+- Fruits such as peaches, apples, pears, apricots, cherries, and blackberries.

 The diet is split into two phases.
-Foods high in FODMAPs are first eliminated for two weeks.
-Then, food items are slowly re-introduced, one by one and those causing symptoms are permanently removed from the diet.
+Firstly, foods high in FODMAPs are eliminated for two weeks.
+Then, foods are slowly re-introduced, one by one.
+If you feel a reaction to a certain food when it's reintroduced, you know to avoid that food.
 You may wish to consult a dietitian when adopting the low FODMAP diet.
 This will ensure you can receive complete nutrition even though you are eliminating many foods.
-(16)

-By improving gut health probiotics may improve IBS symptoms.
-Probiotic supplements that contain lactobacillus and Bifidobacterium, have been shown effective in some studies.
-(19, 20)
+By improving gut health, probiotics may also improve IBS symptoms.
+Probiotic supplements that contain lactobacillus and Bifidobacterium, have been shown to help manage IBS symptoms in some studies.

-Pre-biotics are essentially food for ‘good bacteria’ living in the gut.
+Prebiotics are essentially food for ‘good bacteria’ living in the gut.
 People with IBS have lower levels of bifidobacetria, and prebiotics elevate levels of this bacteria to normal.
-(21) Prebiotics are found naturally in many foods such as:
+Prebiotics are found naturally in many foods such as:

 - Oats, wheat products and wholegrains

 Studies have shown prebiotics improve symptoms such as bloating and flatulence.
-A combination of probiotics and prebiotics improves abdominal pain, bloating and constipation.
-(22)
+A combination of probiotics and prebiotics may improve abdominal pain, bloating and constipation.

-Taking the time to relax at home can be a wonderful treatment for IBS.
-Stress can be a big contributor to IBS symptoms.
-(23) Learning how to manage it can really help alleviate symptoms, and the following techniques have been shown effective:
+Taking the time to relax at home can be a wonderful treatment for IBS as stress can be a big contributor to IBS symptoms.
+Relaxation techniques that can help alleviate symptoms include:

-A 2018 study found that low- to moderate-intensity exercise can improve symptoms.
-On the other hand, those who were less physically active show more severe symptoms.
-(29)
+A 2018 study found that low- to moderate-intensity exercise can improve symptoms while those who were less physically active showed more severe symptoms.

 Pranayama (breathing control) yoga helps people with diarrhea-predominant IBS by increasing levels of sympathetic tone.
-Savasana (complete relaxation) yoga help de-stress your body and provides a temporary escape from all your anxiety and stress, reducing IBS symptoms.
+Savasana, the final resting pose at the end of most yoga sessions, can help de-stress your body and provides a temporary escape from all your anxiety and stress, reducing IBS symptoms.
 Yoga can be practiced at-home with the aid of online instructional videos.
-(31, 32)

 Mental health therapies can be effective at managing IBS symptoms.
 The gut and brain talk to one another through nerve signals, and treating the mind can improve digestive symptoms.
 (33)